ntakirutimanakelvin/maranatha-fc/README.md

 ### 4. Process Management (Signal Trap)

-The script handles interruptions gracefully using:
+The script handles interruptions gracefully using trap and the handle_exit_signal function

 ## How to Run